 * As in the past, all responsibility for the maintenance, treatment (if desired), removal, and replacement of ash trees located on private lots will rest with individual residents/property owners.
 (For a listing of arborists available for consultation on and/or treatment of EAB, please click on the "Arborists" link below.)

-Because EAB is a community-wide issue impacting (directly or indirectly) everyone that lives in Mokena, the Board is setting aside over $1 million to fund this multi-year program.
+Because EAB is a community-wide issue impacting (directly or indirectly) everyone that lives in Mokena, the Board has set aside $1.375 million to fund this multi-year program.
 Monies for the program are coming from cash reserves generated through operating efficiencies and rising sales tax receipts generated by local businesses.

-Stay tuned for more in the coming days.
-In the meantime, should you have questions, please feel free to contact Kirk Zoellner or Lou Tiberi at (708) 479-3900.
+Should you have questions regarding the program, please feel free to contact Kirk Zoellner or Lou Tiberi at (708) 479-3900.